xformerfhs/VBAUtilities/README.md

 ### Waiter

-Suspend program execution for a specified amount of time or for a random amount of time while keeping Access responsive.
+Suspend program execution for a specified amount of time or for a random amount of time while keeping the application responsive.